 To check, go to: Tools > Internet Options.
 Under the Security tab, click the Internet icon.
 Make sure the Default Level is selected under "Security level for this zone."

 - Are you using a firewall?
-If so, please try disabling it for the eBook download.
+If so, try disabling it for the eBook download.

-After you've gone through the above steps, close and re-open your browser, then try downloading the title again.
+After you've gone through the steps above, close and re-open your web browser, then try downloading the eBook again.

 - Repair user permissions.